-Revenues: We generate revenue in the form of interest and fee income on debt investments and capital gains and distributions, if any, on equity investments.
-Our debt investments, whether in the form of second lien, subordinated or first lien loans, typically have terms of five to seven years and bear interest at a fixed rate but may bear interest at a floating rate.
+Revenues: We generate revenue in the form of interest and fee income on debt investments and dividends, if any, on equity investments.
+Our debt investments, whether in the form of second lien, subordinated or first lien loans, typically have terms of five to seven years and most bear interest at a fixed rate, but some bear interest at a floating rate.
 In some instances, we receive payments on our debt investments based on scheduled amortization of the outstanding balances.
-In addition, we receive repayments of some of our debt investments prior to their scheduled maturity dates, which may include prepayment penalties.
+In addition, we may receive repayments of some of our debt investments prior to their scheduled maturity dates, which may include prepayment penalties.
 The frequency or volume of these repayments fluctuates significantly from period to period.
 Our portfolio activity may reflect the proceeds of sales of securities.
 In some cases, our investments provide for deferred interest payments or PIK interest.
-The principal amount of loans and any accrued but unpaid interest generally become due at the maturity date.
+The principal amount of debt investments and any accrued but unpaid interest generally become due at the maturity date.
 In addition, we may generate revenue in the form of commitment, origination, amendment, or structuring fees and fees for providing managerial assistance.
 Debt investment origination fees, OID and market discount or premium, if any, are capitalized, and we accrete or amortize such amounts into interest income.
-We record prepayment premiums on loans as fee income.
+We record prepayment penalties on debt investments as fee income when earned.
 Interest and dividend income is recorded on the accrual basis to the extent that we expect to collect such amounts.
-Debt investments or preferred equity securities are placed on non-accrual status when principal, interest or dividend payments become materially past due, or when there is reasonable doubt that principal, interest or dividends will be collected.
-See "Critical Accounting Policies and Use of Estimates - Revenue Recognition."
-Interest is accrued daily based on the outstanding principal amount and the contractual terms of the debt.
+Interest is accrued daily based on the outstanding principal amount and the contractual terms of the debt investment.
 Dividend income is recorded as dividends are declared or at the point an obligation exists for the portfolio company to make a distribution, and is generally recognized when received.
 Distributions of earnings from portfolio companies are evaluated to determine if the distribution is a distribution of earnings or a return of capital.
 Distributions of earnings are included in dividend income while a return of capital is recorded as a reduction in the cost basis of the investment.
 Estimates are adjusted as necessary after the relevant tax forms are received from the portfolio company.
+Debt investments or preferred equity investments (for which we are accruing PIK dividends) are placed on non-accrual status when principal, interest or dividend payments become materially past due, or when there is reasonable doubt that principal, interest or dividends will be collected.
+Interest and dividend payments received on non-accrual investments may be recognized as interest or dividend income or may be applied to the investment principal balance based on management's judgment.
+Non-accrual investments are restored to accrual status when past due principal, interest or dividends are paid and, in management's judgment, payments are likely to remain current.
+See "Critical Accounting Policies and Use of Estimates - Revenue Recognition."